 - Zip the output log file and send the archive back to the support team.

 Sometimes output log file is too big for sending via email.
-In this case, there is a LogEditor utility (included into the logging tool archive).
+In this case, there is a LogEditor utility (included in the logging tool archive - attached to this article).
 You can use it to cut some part of the log file (usually the last 100-150 MB) to make it shorter and smaller.